 A poorly installed heater, or a heater in a room with a lack of fresh air, can cause excessive levels of CO, and can lead to CO poisoning.
-Many people can experience flu-like symptoms from moderate CO exposure, while at even lower levels of exposure susceptible people can also experience chest pain.
-Exposure to very high concentrations of CO can result in death.
+Symptoms of CO poisoning include flu-like symptoms, headache, dizziness, weakness, vomiting, shortness of breath, confusion, blurred vision and loss of consciousness.
+CO poisoning can lead to death.

 People most susceptible to the health effects of CO include those with heart disease, infants, unborn babies and the elderly.

 Nitrogen Dioxide (NO2) can be difficult to detect in your home.
 NO2 is an invisible and tasteless gas, however, it does have a strong odour.
 NO2 levels will rise in a room where an unflued gas heater is in use.
 Breathing in high levels of NO2 can cause irritation of the respiratory tract and shortness of breath.